nicoverali/caseritos/README.md

 ## General info

-This monorepo contains the each of the projects I developed for the **Web Apps Engineering** course at Universidad Nacional del Sur.
+This monorepo contains each of the projects I developed for the **Web Apps Engineering** course at Universidad Nacional del Sur.

 Our goal was to first implement an admin panel with PHP Laravel Framework, then build an API with NodeJS, and finally a frontend client page with React.
-The topic was our choice, but it must met some given conditions:
+The topic was our choice, but it must meet some given conditions:

-- We should store at least 2 entities in out DB (excluding user entities)
+- We should store at least 2 entities in our DB (excluding user entities)
 - At least one of those entities must have an image or files attached
 - There must be at least 2 user roles with different permissions
 - Users must be able to access with username and password, and they must be able to recover their password in case they forget it

-I decided to make a homemade meals market were users would have seller and buyer roles.
+I decided to make a homemade meals market where users would have seller and buyer roles.
-Sellers can publish their meals, set its price, stock, description, etc.
+Sellers can publish their meals, set their price, stock, description, etc.
 Buyers can search for published meals and make a purchase.

 Please visit each project folder to see a more detailed description for each of these projects individually.